unicornware/chemistrytimeline/README.md

 1. If you'd like to deploy to Firebase, you'll need to first set up a Firebase project in the [Firebase console](https://console.firebase.google.com/).

-2. From the project overview page in the console, click **Add Firebasde to your web app**.
+2. From the project overview page in the console, click **Add Firebase to your web app**.
 You'll be presented with the following code snippet:

     ```
     <script>